MSIA/2021-msia423-Ho-Sara-project/README.md

 # Project charter

-The fast paced nature of online news delivery and social media means that readers today regularly ingest news headlines without meaningful context.
+The fast-paced nature of online news delivery and social media means that readers today regularly ingest news headlines without meaningful context.
 This app offers an alternative way to understand the news by providing context through Wikipedia articles.

 ## Vision

-To display daily news content and suggest wikipedia articles that are relevant to them.
+To display daily news content and suggest Wikipedia articles that are relevant to them.
 Users can read the news in a way is engaging and interactive, but with minimal bias and misinformation.

 ## Mission

 The headlines and news descriptions will come from one or more news APIs.
 Spacy's pretrained [Named Entity Recognition](https://spacy.io/api/entityrecognizer) (NER) tool can be used to extract names, organizations, locations, phrases, etc. from a news description.
 The resulting entities/topics can then be used to query wikipedia pages using the wikipedia API.

-Given a query, the Wikipedia API can search through Wikipedia and return the most relevant articles.
+Given a search query, the Wikipedia API can return the most relevant articles.

 For example, here is an April 4th headline: `"GMC's newly-unveiled Hummer EV SUV is 830HP of electric 'supertruck'"`.
 Using NER entities to search Wikipedia, these articles are suggested (most recent revision times are also shown).